 A compiler and IDE (or other editing environment you are comfortable with).

 Phil is the author of the C++ test framework, Catch2, and the composable command line parser, Clara.
-As Developer Advocate at JetBrains he's involved with CLion, AppCode and ReSharper C++.
-More generally he's an advocate for good testing practices, TDD and using the type system and functional techniques to reduce complexity and increase correctness.
+As Developer Advocate at SonarSource he's involved with SonarLint, SonarCloud and SonarQube, primarily from a C++ perspective.
+More generally he's an advocate for good testing practices, TDD and using the type system, functional techniques and static analysis to reduce complexity and increase correctness.
 He's previously worked in Finance and Mobile as well as an independent consultant and coach specialising in TDD on iOS.

 - This is a Bring Your Own Device (BYOD) course.
 At BYOD courses delegates are required to bring their own laptop with the necessary software installed